-Q1.
-What do you mean by collaborative economy models?
+What do you mean by “collaborative digital platforms for social good”?

 No. We understand that some models will need to combine online and face-to-face interaction to achieve impact.

-Yes, we welcome ideas from those working in public-facing roles.
+Yes.
+We welcome ideas from those working in public sector roles.

-No, you can put forward your idea at its earliest stage, however, ideas will be selected based on their potential for impact.
+No, you can put forward your idea at its earliest stage.
+However, ideas will be selected based on their potential for impact.
 To receive funding from Nesta, you will need to be able to receive funds through a legally incorporated body such as a company, charitable incorporated organisation or similar, which is registered in the UK.

-A: Anyone can contribute an idea to ShareLab; however if international projects want to develop ideas further and take part beyond the first stage, they must show significant benefit in the UK and have a UK partner or incoporate in the UK in order to access funding and support.
+Anyone can contribute an idea to the ShareLab Fund.
+However, if international projects want to develop ideas further and take part beyond the first stage, they must show significant benefit in the UK and have a UK partner or incorporate in the UK in order to access funding and support.
 They must also be able to attend an event in the UK in early 2017.